vishusgh/logistics-etl-pipeline/README.md

 # End-to-End Logistics ETL Pipeline & Executive Analytics

 ## 📌 Project Overview
-This project demonstrates an end-to-end data engineering and analytics pipeline designed to optimize logistics operations.
-Raw, uncleaned freight and operational data spanning three separate tables were extracted, programmatically cleaned and transformed using Python, staged in a cloud data warehouse (Google BigQuery) for targeted SQL analysis, and modeled in Power BI to deliver executive-level business insights.
+This project demonstrates an end-to-end data engineering and analytics pipeline designed to optimize enterprise logistics operations.
+Bridging the gap between raw data engineering and strategic decision-making, raw, uncleaned freight and operational data spanning three separate tables were extracted, programmatically cleaned, and transformed using Python.
+The refined master dataset was then staged in a cloud data warehouse (Google BigQuery) for targeted SQL analysis, and finally modeled in Power BI to deliver interactive, executive-level business insights.

 ---